-The Legend of Zelda: Breath Of The Wild 2 – can you play as Zelda?
+The Legend of Zelda: Tears of the Kingdom – can you play as Zelda?

-Many fans have been hoping that we will finally be able to play as Zelda in The Legend Of Zelda: Breath Of The Wild 2.
-While she is only seen falling into the abyss in the new teaser, other hints suggest that she may take a playable role.
+Many fans have been hoping that we will finally be able to play as Zelda in Tears of the Kingdom.
+While she is only seen falling into the abyss in the original teaser, other hints suggest that she may take a playable role.

 In the first 2019 teaser, Zelda is seen sporting a new shorter haircut compared to her long hair in the first game.
 Hair physics can be difficult to animate so some people believe this new hairdo may make it easier to developers making Zelda a playable character.